Oples/nanorc-nim/README.md

 # Nanorc for Nim
-A Nano syntax hightlight for Nim
+A Nano editor syntax hightlight for the Nim programming language

-## This is a Work In Progress
-TODO:
- - [ ] update all Nim var types
- - [ ] color correction

 ## Installation
 to make use of this file\